koneeb/data_mining_ex3/code/data_mining_ex3.md

 The average Diurnal Temperature Range (DTR) for the week.
 DTR is the difference between the maximum and minimum temperature for a single day.

+It can be seen from the plot below that there is a negative relationship between dengue cases and DTR until DTR reaches approximately 7.
+Beyond that point, the dengue cases remain relatively constant as DTR increases.

 ![](data_mining_ex3_files/figure-markdown_strict/unnamed-chunk-10-1.png)